napari/napari/docs/community/working_groups.md

 - Identify achievable goals and deliverables that map thoughtfully to napari’s larger strategies and [roadmap](https://napari.org/roadmaps/index.html).
 - Hold regular public meetings that are listed on the [napari community calendar](https://napari.org/community/team.html#meeting-schedule).
 Cadence is up to the team, but monthly minimum is recommended.
 - Maintain and publicly store the working group’s meeting minutes.
-- Present updates at least one of the napari community meeting per month (done by at least one working group member).
+- Present updates at least once per month at a napari community meeting (done by at least one working group member).
 - Have members actively working towards goals set forth in the charter.
 - Reach out to and collaborate with other open source communities to bring new expertise to the project (when relevant).